Frequently Asked Questions

 At Grundisburgh we encourage parents to get involved in various ways from attending trips to shared reading sessions.
 We also have themed curriculum weeks where we often invite parents in to help or special days such as Christmas Jumper Day and Decoration Day where we welcome your involvement!
 We have a fundraising team “Friends of Grundisburgh School'' (FOGS) and would welcome new members with new ideas and contacts.
-Please speak to Ms Dixon if you would like to get involved with FOGS and helping to fundraise for the school.
+Please speak to any member of FOGS if you would like to get involved with FOGS and helping to fundraise for the school.
 You could also become a Parent Governor and help the school in this way.

 13. How do I find out about Ofsted inspection results for the Primary School in which I am interested?

 The Office for Standards in Education (OFSTED) is the Central Government Office which is responsible for carrying out inspections of all schools.
 OFSTED Reports can be obtained from the Internet at www.ofsted.gov.uk or there is a copy which you can download from our website.